kembaoak/weather/README.md

 Does It Rain More in Seattle or Detroit?
 A Statistical and Visual Exploration of Rainfall Patterns betwen Seattle and Michigan(2018-2022)

 Project Overview
 The project analyses rainfall data to explore whether it rains more in Seattle than in another chosen U.S. city - Michigan.
 In more technical terms, we determine if Seattle receives more precipitation than Michigan.
 Using data from from Seattle and Michigan, the analysis compares rainfall patterns over the period January 1, 2018 - December 31, 2022.
+We were able to arrive at a conclusion

 Provide a short and concise overview of the project.
 Mention the problem it solves, the data used, and the key outcomes or findings.